node-class-may-2023/ComIT_Node/css.md

 * [MDN Web Fonts Guide](https://developer.mozilla.org/en-US/docs/Learn/CSS/Styling_text/Web_fonts)

 ### Family
-* The **font-family** CSS property specifies a prioritized list of one or more font family names and/or generic family names for the selected element
+* The **font-family** property specifies a prioritized list of one or more font family names and/or generic family names for the selected element
 * Values are separated by commas to indicate that they are alternatives
 * We need to add double quotes if the font-family name has spaces in it.
 Example: "times new roman"
 * The browser will select the first font in the list that is installed